RisshabSingla/RisshabSingla/README.md

 # 🏆 Achievements:

+- 🌟 Knight(1891) on LeetCode
-- 🌟 Newbie Rating (1050) on Codeforces
+- 🌟 Newbie Rating (1179) on Codeforces
 - 🌟 Solved 700+ problems on Data Structures and Algorithms.
 - 🌟 3 Star Coder on Codechef